 LIVING HISTORY WEEKENDS

 Join the Revolution every weekend this summer.
 Programs are FREE with Museum Admission.
 The * indicates Washington’s Headquarters Tent and staff from MoAR are available all day during regular Museum hours.
 All other programs are 11 am–3 pm.
-Also: Enjoy our outdoor bar on days when the Tent is present!
-Cash only for beer, wine, nonalcoholic beverages, and light snacks.
-All ages, but ID required to purchase alcohol.
+Enjoy outdoor refreshments!
+Light snacks and beverages, including beer and wine, are available for cash purchase.
+All ages, but ID required to purchase alcohol

 * Independence Day: George Washington’s Encampment and More!